Bookings, Billings, & Revenue: A SaaS Financial Primer

 For example, if you create a revenue recognition policy stating that for annual contracts with upfront payment, you should recognize 1/12 of the total contract value as revenue each month.
 The policy also covers how to handle setup fees, professional services, and other nonrecurring items.
 Have your auditors review and approve the policy before sharing it with all relevant teams to keep everyone on the same page.

-Use Effective Forecasting Methods
+Effective Forecasting Methods for Your Business

 - Develop a data-driven forecasting model that leverages your historical bookings, billings, and revenue data to predict future performance.